Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

-\begin{proof} If node~$p$ executing $\cA$ sends a message by an incident link, through which it has not received nor sent any message yet, then the receiving node could be any original neighbor of node~$p$ in the network~$\cG=\cG(n,m)$ which has not communicated with $p$ yet.
+\begin{proof} If a node~$p$ executing $\cA$ sends a message by an incident link, through which it has not received nor sent any messages yet, then the receiving node could be any original neighbor of the node~$p$ in the network~$\cG=\cG(n,m)$ which has not communicated with $p$ yet.
 We refer as \emph{uncovered neighbors} of~$p$ at a round to these among $p$'s neighbors that $p$ has not received a message from nor sent a direct message to yet.
-Choosing which uncovered neighbor of node~$p$ is connected by a link, identifiable only by its port at~$p$, is a part of an adversarial strategy of failing links.
+Choosing a node that is an uncovered $p$'s neighbor, identifiable only by its port at~$p$, is a part of the adversarial strategy of failing links.

-Algorithm $\cA$ gets executed on some initial configurations of network~$\cG$, as defined above.
-Let the notation~$\cC_{i,j}$ denote an initial configuration in which the nodes from part~$G_{1}$ have $i \in \{0, 1\}$ as their input values while the nodes from part~$G_{2}$ have $j \in \{0, 1\}$.
+Algorithm $\cA$ gets executed on some initial configurations of the network~$\cG$, as defined above.
+Let the notation~$\cC_{i,j}$ mean an initial configuration in which the nodes from the subgraph~$G_{1}$ have $i \in \{0, 1\}$ as their input values while the nodes from the subgraph~$G_{2}$ have $j \in \{0, 1\}$.
 We call a link between two nodes in $G_1$ {\em unused}, by a given round, if none of its endpoints has tried to send a message through it yet.
 Let $k_{1}$ denote the number of nodes in~$G_{1}$ that have at least one unused link incident to some other node in~$G_2$.
 At the beginning, $k_{1} = |G_{1}|$ and $k_1$ may decrease in the course of an execution.